Peter Jensen (fashion designer): Special projects

 AW 12-13 'Thelma' - Thelma Speirs has been part of the London club scene since the 1980s, she is also one half of the hat company Bernstock-Speirs.

 Resort 2013 'Tippi' - Tippi Hedren is famous for playing the lead in the Alfred Hitchcock films The Birds and Marnie.

 SS 2013 'Mick' - Mick Jagger is an English singer, member of the Rolling Stones.

 SS 2013 'Barbara' - Barbara Hepworth was an English sculptor.

 Pre-AW 13-24 'Arne' - Arne Jacobsen was a world-famous Danish architect.

 AW 13-14 'Viv' - Vivian Nicholson said "Spend, spend, spend" in 1961 when she won the pools in England.

 Resort 2014 'Paulette' - Paulette Goddard was an American actress in the 1930s and became a very rich lady.
 She would later hang out in the Factory with Andy Warhol.

 SS 2014 'Andy' - Andy Warhol was an American pop artist, famous for a lot of things but mostly his silk prints.

 SS 2014 'Diana' - Diana Ross is an American singer.

 Pre-fall 14 'Sunny' - Sunny von Bülow, most famous today for having been in a coma for 28 years.
 She was an American heiress.
 Glenn Close played her in the film Reversal of Fortune.

 AW 2014 'Claus' - Claus von Bülow.
 Married to Sunny von Bülow.
-Born and bread in Denmark.
+Born and bred in Denmark.
 Famous for being first found guilty and then cleared for having tried to killed Sunny von Bülow.

 Resort 15 'Yoko' - Yoko Ono is a famous visual Fluxus artist.
 Married to John Lennon.
 Still working today.

 SS 2015 'Lucy' - Lucy is the lead girl in Peanuts.
 Drawn by Charles Schulz in 1952.

 Pre-fall 15 'Penelope' - Penelope Tree became famous for wearing a very sexy Betsey Johnson-dress to the Thurman Carpote Black and White Ball in 1966.

 AW 2015 'Julia' - Princess Julia became famous in the late 1970s and through the 1980s for her part in the London club-scene.

 Resort 16 'Enid' - Enid is the main character in the comic book Ghostworld, which was made into a cult film in 2001 starring Thora Birch and Scarlett Johansson.

 SS 2016 'Shirley' - Shirley Kurata is a LA based stylist whom Peter Jensen has worked with for years and years.
 She has also done a Prada film with Autumn de Wilde.

 AW 16-17 'Peggy' - Peggy Guggenheim was an American heiress who spend all her money on art and lovers.

 Resort 2017 'Rhoda'- Part 1 Womenswear collection.
 Rhoda Vava Mary Lecky Birley was keen gardener who feed her roses lobsters.

 SS 2017 'Rhoda' Part 2 Womenswear collection.

 AW 17-18 'Greatest hits' Womenswear collection.
 Items from over the last 10 years, including drawings of all the past muses by English artist Julie Verhoeven.

 Resort 2018 'Sandy' Part 1.
 Womenswear collection.
 Sandy Dennis was an American Theater and film actress.
 She won an Oscar for her performance in Who's Afraid of Virginia Woolf?.

 SS 2018 'Sandy' Part 2.
 Womenswear collection.